hikeventures/hikeventures.github.io/_posts/reviews/2013-03-12-gear-review-jetboil-sol-ti.markdown

 I was looking for a lightweight compact camping stove where I can place my jetboil gas canister in to save some space in my backpack and which can boil water quickly.
 After doing some research and reading some camping cooker reviews online, I decided to go for the Jetboil Sol Ti which also won the Outdoor Editor's Choice Award in 2011 and seems to be a promising camping stove to quickly heat up water or prepare outdoor meals.

 The jetboil stove can heat 0.5 l in 2 minutes and 15 seconds which is equal to 12 liters for a 100g canister.
 It has a weight of 240 g.
 The stove can be operated either with the titanium cooking cup or with e.g. a frying pan by exchanging the top piece.
 The stove also comes with a plastic tripod in order to give the stove a stable position.
-The stove gives a quite solid impression. {% include disclaimer.html %}
+The stove gives a quite solid impression.

 <a href="https://www.flickr.com/photos/90204224@N07/8552911716" title="Jetboil Sol Ti"><img src="https://farm9.staticflickr.com/8231/8552911716_8c74f6a5c4_b.jpg" width="600" alt="Jetboil Sol Ti ultralight hiking and backpacking stove packaging"></a>
 <!--more-->